Kan også læses på: Dansk

 Modern style

-It features most important hallmarks of the new style:
+It features the most important hallmarks of the new style:

 The house demonstrates his devotion to international modern ideas inspired from the Bauhaus school in Germany.